Zenlytic/zenlytic-docs/docs/start_here.md

   hidden: yes
 ```

+**Want to use a local development environment?**
+* If you'd prefer to use a local development environment you can follow [our docs for setup](./6_connecting_with_python/getting_started_local.md).

 ## Where do I go from here?

-If you want to learn more about how to use the user interface and the different capabilities is has, check out the [documentation on the user interface](./3_zenlytic_ui/1_using_zenlytic.md)!
+If you want to learn more about how to use the user interface and the different capabilities it has, check out the [documentation on the user interface](./3_zenlytic_ui/1_using_zenlytic.md)!

 If you want to learn about data modeling and how to define your metrics check out the [documentation on the data model](./4_data_modeling/1_data_modeling.md)